softcraft-development/typonomy/docs/functions/isPlural.md

 > **isPlural**\<`T`\>(`value`): `value is T[]`

 Checks if the given `Bag<T>` is an array of `T`.
-Note that an empty array, or an array of one element, is still considered plural.
+Note that an empty array, or an array of one element, or an array of `undefined` are all still considered plural.

 ## Type parameters